Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Introduction

-Our work is inspired by such reflection approaches \cite{Ste20Sur,Sha21}.
-Instead of using the orthogonal projections or reflections only, we combine the \emph{reflection-average} idea studied in the Douglas-Rachford method.

-\subsubsection{Douglas-Rachford method}
+\subsection{Douglas-Rachford method}

-The Douglas-Rachford (DR) method \cite{Lin20} is a notable splitting approach for finding zeros of the sum of maximal monotone operators.
-It was originally introduced in \cite{Dou56} to numerically solve certain types of heat equations.
-Indeed, the DR splitting method has been applied to various optimization problems that arise in signal processing and other applications, where the objective function is a sum of proper closed convex functions; see \cite{Lin20,Ara14,Li16,Eck92}.
-When the maximal monotone operators are normal cones, the problem becomes a feasibility problem, which implies the utilization of the DR method for feasibility problems.
+The Douglas-Rachford method \cite{Lin20} is a notable splitting approach for finding zeros of the sum of maximal monotone operators.
+It has already been applied to various optimization problems whose objective function is a sum of proper closed convex functions; see \cite{Lin20,Ara14,Li16,Eck92}.
+Since feasibility problems are special cases where the operators are normal cones, it implies that the DR method can be applied to them.
+For any closed set $C_i$, let $P_{C_i}$ denote the orthogonal \emph{projection} operator onto $C_i$ and $R_{C_i}:=2P_{C_i}-I$ denote the \emph{reflection} operator over $C_i$, where $I$ denotes the identity operator.
+Specifically, when $C_i=\{x:\langle a_i,x\rangle=b_i\}$ is a hyperplane, for any $x\in \mathbb{R}^n$ we have

-The original DR method is restricted to dealing with only two sets, namely, finding a feasible point in the intersection of $C_1$ and $C_2$.
-Starting from a proper $x^0$, the iteration scheme of the original DR method reads as
+The canonical DR method is restricted to dealing with only two sets, namely, finding a feasible point in the intersection of $C_1$ and $C_2$.
+Starting from a proper $x^0$, it iterates with the format